Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 ## Version 1.x - 2001 to 2002

 Version 1.x already looked significantly different from 0.x and no longer came packaged with a browser or chat client.

-The looks reminded me a lot of earlier versions of MS Word, not too unsurprising considering it's essentially a text editor of sorts.
+The UI reminded me a lot of earlier versions of MS Word, not too unsurprising considering it's essentially a text editor of sorts.

 Notable 1.x changes were

  - LOTS of polish over the 0.x version
- - PHP Support
  - Preferences introduced, already looks a lot like the Preferences dialog we have today, though not as populated.
  - Support for FTP servers